tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 ```

 ### %bid
-A new bid can be placed if the following confitions are met:
+A new bid can be placed if the following conditions are met:

 1. The auction is in progress
 2. `AMOUNT` is a valid bid amount.